adinbsolomon/3d-modeling/README.md

 # 3d-modeling
 My 3D modeling projects using OpenSCAD

+# OPENSCADPATH

+Many of these files assume access by various files to `common/*.scad` files, so follow the instructions in the [User Manual](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Libraries) for use of libraries - choose the best method for your use case.

 # Ideas for OpenSCAD Style

 - All library functions / modules are in their own file with no others.